Home / What you receive

 Follow-up

-Manual validation confirms the findings.
+Manual validation keeps the report honest.

 • Which roles, systems, records, or workflows are affected?